-D.3.2 High Performance Laminate Flooring
+D.3.2 Wood Flooring

-We have installed a high-performance laminate floor in your unit.
+We have installed an engineered hardwood or high-performance laminate floor in your unit, depending on your selection.
 This product will maintain its excellent appearance provided that it is properly cared for and maintained.
 In this regard you should ensure the following:

 - Be careful of scratching.
 Never drag furniture or heavy appliances along the floor.
-Be sure to support these with casters or glides. - Never pour water or allow it to pool on the floor, and immediately blot up spills or spots using a lightly damp cloth - Sweep your floor on a regular basis to prevent dirt and grit from harming it - Use mats or area carpets in high traffic areas - Maintain normal interior humidity levels (45-60% in the summer; 35% to 50% in the winter)
+Be sure to support these with casters or glides. - Never pour water or allow it to pool on the floor, and immediately blot up spills or spots using a lightly damp cloth - Sweep or vacuum your floor on a regular basis to prevent dirt and grit from harming it - Use mats or area carpets in high traffic areas - Maintain normal interior humidity levels (45-60% in the summer; 35% to 50% in the winter)